 Credit is extended to wholesale customers based on a credit review.
 The credit review considers each customer's financial condition, including a review of the customer's established credit rating or, if an established credit rating is not available, then the Company's assessment of the customer's creditworthiness is based on their financial statements, local industry practices, and business strategy.
-A credit limit and invoice terms are established credit rating or, if an established credit atting is not available, then the Company's assessment of the customer's creditworthiness is based on their financial statements, local industry practices, and business strategy.
 A credit limit and invoice terms are established for each customer based on the outcome of this review.
 The Company actively monitors ongoing credit exposure through review of customer balances against terms and payments against due dates.
 To mitigate credit risk from the wholesale channel, the Company may require customers to provide security in the form of guarantees, letters of credit, deposits, collateral or prepayment.
-Further, to mitigate credit risk from other wholesale customers, the Company has acquired specific trade accounts receivable insurance policies.
+Further, to mitigate certain risk from other wholesale customers, the Company has acquired specific trade accounts receivable insurance policies.